The Fisherman and the Syren

 The Fisherman and the Syren is an oil painting by Frederic Leighton, first exhibited in 1858.
 It is a composition of two small full-length figures, a mermaid clasping a fisherman round the neck.
 The picture is in the collection of the Bristol Museum & Art Gallery.

 Description

 The painting is a composition of two figures with rocks and the sea.
 A young Sicilian fisherman slipping asleep down a rock into the tide is grasped round the neck by a siren.
 He is swarthy in complexion, with dark curly hair and wears a loincloth.
-The siren is nude and blonde; her long, wavy brown hair is laced with pearls.
+The siren is nude and blonde; her long, wavy hair is laced with pearls.

 The subject is taken from "Der Fischer", a ballad by Goethe written in 1779: